Self-Driving Car Accident Claims

 Injured by a self-driving car?
 Contact our experienced attorneys at (310) 231-9717 for a free consultation today!

 As a result, accidents involving self-driving cars have raised critical questions about accountability.
 If you or a loved one has been injured by an autonomous vehicle, it’s important to know that you may be entitled to compensation.
-At McGee, Lerer & Associates, our experienced Los Angeles self-driving car accident attorneys are ready to fight for your rights.
+At McGee Lerer Ogrin, our experienced Los Angeles self-driving car accident attorneys are ready to fight for your rights.

 Have Self-Driving Cars Hurt People?